rantao-ds/Capital-Bikeshare-DC-Analysis-2021-2023/README.md

     Evening: 15th & P St NW / 17th & Corcoran St NW

     For morning riders, the trip purpose is likely work-related.
 All morning top drop-off stations are located close to major employment centers and transit hubs.
 The K Street corridor is known for its concentration of firms and offices, within walking distance of Farragut Square Metro station.
-"18th Street NW" is a mixed-use district located with office buildings and embassies, also just a few blocks away from Dupont Circle.
+"18th Street NW" is a mixed-use district with office buildings and embassies, also just a few blocks away from Dupont Circle.

     During afternoon and evening hours, the trip purpose appears to shift from commuting to leisure and errands.
 "17th & Corcoran St NW" is located in a mixed-use zone with grocery stores including Whole Foods and numerous restaurants.
-"15th & P St NW" is situated in the ARTS-3 Special Purpose Zone       designed to promote arts, entertainment, and retail uses with an emphasis on 18-hour pedestrian activity, according to DC zoning regulations.
+"15th & P St NW" is situated in the ARTS-3 Special Purpose Zone designed to promote arts, entertainment, and retail uses with an emphasis on 18-hour pedestrian activity, according to D.C. zoning regulations.

   - ***15th & P St NW***

     As mentioned above, "15th & P St NW" is located in the ARTS-3 Special Purpose Zone, adjacent to a large RA-coded residential neighborhood and a mixed-use district.
 The ARTS-3 zone is specifically designed to promote pedestrian-friendly development, which naturally discourages car ownership among residents.
 In other words, the surrounding area has a high concentration of residents who are likely to rely on bikes and public transit for both leisure and daily commuting purposes.
 Here are the top stations with over 1,000 drop-offs from "15th & P St NW" by pick-up time window:

     Morning: Massachusetts Ave & Dupont Circle